-Specimens collected for official purposes are strictly supervised and documented to assure authenticity.
-Home tests are generally unsupervised so there is no way to prove that the name on the test report is actually the person that was tested.
+Specimens collected for official purposes must be provably authentic.
+That is easily accomplished by careful supervision of the specimen collection process and documentation thereof.
+The latter is called the chain of custody and so, not surprisingly, we often refer to these as “chain” tests in the DNA testing industry.
+Whereas Home tests are generally unsupervised so there is no way to prove that the name on the test report is actually the person that was tested.

 The technical aspects of sample collection are the same regardless of the purpose of the test.
-We provide written instructions on how to conduct a simple Buccal (cheek) swab in the specimen collection kits or by email if you are using your own testing supplies.
+We provide written instructions on how to conduct a simple Buccal (cheek) swab in the specimen collection kits or by email if you are using your own testing supplies (home tests only).
 The basic procedure does not differ between Home and Legal tests: Insert swab in mouth, rub cheek 10-20 times, let swab dry, place it in an envelope, then seal.
 Simple stuff.

 The AABB does not permit alternative sources of DNA such as used tissues for Legal tests because it would difficult, if not impossible, to prove the chain of custody.

 In our opinion, the Philippines and other ASEAN countries would be better served if the AABB did not require laboratories to put words on the test report regarding events which occurred outside the laboratory.
 In particular, specimen collection.
 We say this for two reasons: (1) Laboratories are held to high standards for their actions as they should be and simply cannot speak with authority about events that occur elsewhere and (2) AABB’s ideas about what constitutes a competent witness may conflict with local standards thus making test participants serve two masters.